 English as an Additional Language Service (EALS)

-The English as an Additional Language Service (EALS) provides support to primary and secondary school pupils (KS1 – KS4) whose first or home language is not English and where this poses a barrier to their education and makes them vulnerable to underachievement. the suppport is provided by EAL teachers and Bilingual Support Officers (BSOs), who support EAL pupils in the mainstream school settings (primary, secondary and special schools) helping them to improve their English and to achieve their full potential.
+EALS provides support to primary and secondary school pupils (KS1 – KS4) whose first or home language is not English and where this poses a barrier to their education and makes them vulnerable to underachievement.
+The support is provided to pupils by EAL teachers and Bilingual Support Officers (BSOs) in the mainstream school settings helping them to improve their English and to achieve their full potential.

-EALS do not support pre-school and Reception children.
-These children would be supported by the Early Years Service.
-Academies and Free Schools can request EALS support for Reception children on a traded basis.
+EALS do not support pre-school and Reception children in mainstream schools - these children would be supported the Early Years Service.